Why Adalo Works for Building a Transit App

 Before building, understand what makes a great transit app:

-Adalo's built-in relational database handles the data structure for routes, stops, and schedules.
-The platform's geolocation features and External Collections enable real-time transit data integration—though with some limitations we'll address.
+Adalo's built-in relational database handles complex relationships between routes, stops, schedules, and users.
+The platform's geolocation features and External Collections enable real-time transit data integration, while Magic Add lets you describe new features in plain language and have them generated automatically.

-Building a traditional transit app usually means hiring developers, which can run into a significant cost even for a simple MVP.
-With a no-code platform like Adalo, you can often build and launch for a much smaller budget, with ongoing platform and hosting costs included for the first year.
+Building a traditional transit app usually means hiring developers, which can run into significant costs even for a simple MVP.
+With Adalo, you can often build and launch for a much smaller budget, with ongoing platform and hosting costs included.

 Benefits of Building with Adalo

-• Cost savings – Reduce costs up to 70% on average
+- Cost savings – Reduce costs up to 70% compared to traditional development

-• True native apps – Publish to iOS App Store and Google Play, not just PWAs
+- True native apps – Publish to iOS App Store and Google Play, not just PWAs or web wrappers

-• Visual editing – What you see is what you get, with drag-and-drop components
+- Visual editing – What you see is what you get, with drag-and-drop components described as "easy as PowerPoint"

-The platform processes 20 million+ daily data requests and maintains 99% app uptime.
-Over 1 million apps have been created on Adalo, serving 2 million+ unique end users.
+The platform processes 20 million+ daily data requests and maintains 99%+ app uptime.
+Over 3 million apps have been created on Adalo, with the modular infrastructure scaling to serve apps with millions of monthly active users.

 What You'll Need

-To build a transit app, you'll need the Professional plan at minimum ($52/month annual, $65 monthly).
+To build a transit app, you'll need the Professional plan at minimum ($36/month).
 This unlocks:

 Setting Up Your Adalo Project: Database & UI Basics